Langerz82/landofmana/README.md

 * Menu Icons: Raven Fantasy https://clockworkraven.itch.io/raven-fantasy-pixel-art-rpg-icons-starter-pack

 ## Old Version History

+### 25/11/2024
+I am still working on this code.
+If you like this game give the project a Star/Like.
+Haha!!

+### 18/07/2024 - NOTICE
+I have provided the source to the Client and Server, see the js directory in client and server.

 ### 24/04/2024 - NOTICE
 I will be no longer working on this project.
 I've come to the realisation that in order for this project to grow, I need more content and variety.
 Coding a game like this in a browser has several technical challenges and resource costs which I simply cannot afford being a solo developer.
 Compiled Client and Server code will be kept up here.
 The Live Server will run for as long as I can keep it up for without running extra costs but any new releases will most likely not occur.